ashmckenzie/go-hownow/README.md

 How now should be displayed

 Flags:
       --help           Show context-sensitive help (also try --help-long and --help-man).
-  -n, --no-new-line  Don't print a newline at the end -e, --epoch        Format as seconds since epoch.
+  -n, --no-new-line    Don't print a newline at the end -e, --epoch          Format as seconds since epoch
+      --offset=OFFSET  Offset now
       --version        Show application version.

 Commands:
   help [<command>...]
     Show help.

   bod
-    Beginning of day.
+    Beginning of day

+  eod
+    End of day

   bow
-    Beginning of week.
+    Beginning of week

-  eod
-    End of day.

   eow
+    End of week

+  bom
+    Beginning of month

+  eom
-    End of week.
+    End of month
 ```

 Examples